Wokarol/GameSystemsLocator/README.md

 }
 ```

 If the ` PrefabPath ` is set, bootstrapper will spawn it and initialize the Locator with the systems present on the prefab.
 Prefab is loaded before scene is loaded.
+If the ` PrefabPath ` points to a folder, all the prefabs in that folder will be spawned underneath the main prefab.
+Or underneath a fresh game object if no main prefab is present.

+If the ` PrefabPath ` has more than one entry, all present path will also be checked and all found prefabs will be spawned under the main prefab.

 > For test scenes, you can add ` SkipSystemsPrefab ` to the name to not load the systems prefab.
 Locator will still be configured.
 > (when using additive scenes, all loaded scenes need that keyword otherwise systems prefab is spawned)